ashutoshmjain/gita/src/prologue.md

     - **Collaboration:** The availability of terminals and keyboards allowed for easier collaboration among Unix developers.
 Multiple people could work on Unix and C simultaneously, sharing and editing code on the same system, thanks to the interactive nature of the terminal interface.
     - **Efficiency and Productivity:** Modern keyboards and terminals improved the efficiency and productivity of developers, which was critical in the rapid development of Unix and C. The ability to write, test, and modify code quickly on these systems was a significant advantage.
 - In summary, while modern keyboards and terminals weren't the sole factors behind the success of Unix and C, they certainly played a crucial role in enabling the interactivity, portability, and efficiency that are associated with these technologies.
 They were part of a broader technological ecosystem that allowed Unix and C to thrive and become foundational elements of modern computing.

 ---

-[^10k]: Once in a ten thousand events, also called 10 K events, are the ones that need a large time frame to occur because they depend on many streams of technologies.
-Not only technologies, the purpose to work for such changes isn't clear in the beginning.
-It is still not clear why people work in such endeavours that have no end goal in sight.
-In absence of an explanation, such efforts are said to be a "divine inspiration".
-In Hindu traditions such events are tied to incarnation of `Vishnu` to help progression of conciousness to next level.

----